vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ## Step 3: Session Transfer Workflow

 ## Authorization URL Configuration

-The library that you chose to use likely had a function for generating the OAuth Authorization URL.
+The redirect to the OAuth Authorization URL kicks off SSO.
+The library that you chose to use likely had a function for generating the OAuth Authorization URL based on your configuration.

-### Contextualizing your Auth URL
+### Contextualizing your Authorization URL

 Vendasta users may belong to any one of our many partners, and each partner may select one of many different login methods.
 Additionally user access is white-labeled.
 The branding to be displayed to them can be by `market_id`.
 Thus in order to direct the user to the login screen that is specific to their account, we need to know which account they are attempting to access.